By: Rupa Balachandran, Ph.D.

 In contrast, devices that deliver a prescribed treatment into the body need specialized monitoring by a health care provider.
 Devices like insulin pumps, pacemakers, or hearing aids are designed to deliver a prescribed input to the individual to improve function.
 The efficacy of these devices requires careful calibration and monitoring by a health care professional.

 Classifying hearing devices as consumer electronics has the potential to decrease cost, decrease stigma, and improve access to amplification.
-This meets the recommendations of President Obama’s Council of Advisors on Science and Technology (PCAST, 2015) and makes several hearing devices within reach of hearing-impaired individuals.
-It also has the potential to diminish the value of seeking input from hearing health care providers and access appropriate treatment for hearing-impairment.
+This meets the recommendations of President Obama’s Council of Advisors on Science and Technology (PCAST, 2015) and makes several hearing devices within reach of hard-of0hearing individuals.
+It also has the potential to diminish the value of seeking input from hearing health care providers and access appropriate treatment for hearing loss.
 According to MarkeTrak 10 (MT 10, Powers et al 2019), over 70% of hearing aid owners consider their devices as medical devices versus only 6% who consider them consumer electronics.

-Hearing impairment is a health care issue and needs appropriate treatment from trained professionals.
+Hearing loss is a health care issue and needs appropriate treatment from trained professionals.
 The hearing care professional is the one who has the best knowledge and training to select and configure the device for the patient and make adjustments to the device down the road for optimal performance.
-Hearing healthcare providers need to use their knowledge, skill, and experience to diagnose and “treat” hearing impairment by recommending the best technology for addressing the listening needs of the patient.
+Hearing healthcare providers need to use their knowledge, skill, and experience to diagnose and “treat” hearing loss by recommending the best technology for addressing the listening needs of the patient.

 Data from MT 10 show that 96% of patients who owned hearing aids reported undergoing a complete formal hearing evaluation with their hearing care professional versus only 55% of those who did not own hearing aids.